WordPress Login Security: 13 Ways to Secure Login Page

 It’s important to secure your WordPress login page as it’s the most common target of cybercriminals.
 Fortunately, securing this page is all about following certain best practices and security precautions.

-Let us know how many of these ideas you already have deployed on your website.
+Let us know how many of these ideas you already have deployed on your website for improving WordPress login security.

 Frequently Asked Questions